xemcat/New-Final-Project-Code/README.md

 To test the door functionaility, we had 6 different RFID tags all assigned with different strings.
 Only 2 tags were given the correct strings. we randomly scanned all the six tags and when the door only opened twice when the two correct tags were scanned.
 The other four times, the buzzer went off.

+The inside system was tested using a gas sensor.
+When a magic marker(alcohol) was brought closer to the gas sensor, the alarm went off and the serial monitor started printing GAS DETECTED.
+We also used sanitizer and a burning light.
+In all the instances, the alarm went off and the gas was being detected on the serial monitor

 ## Any other details that will help the reader understand your code